paulp1871/rorater-api/README.md

 DIRECT_URL=postgresql://...     # direct connection for migrations
 ```

+Note: `SCOPES` and `REDIRECT_URI` must be obtained/configured on your ROBLOX OAuth 2.0 app's page.
 In production the schema additionally requires HTTPS URLs and a TLS (`rediss://`) Redis URL.

 ### Scripts
 - `npm run dev` — local server with reload (`nodemon`)